Nicolás Kicker: Career

 His best Grand Slam result is reaching the third round of the 2018 Australian Open where he played against Márton Fucsovics.

 In 2018, Kicker was suspended for six years and fined $25,000 for committing match-fixing offences under the Tennis Anti-Corruption Program.
 He was banned from professional tennis until January 2021.

+He returned to the Tour at the 2021 Córdoba Open with a wildcard.